 Yes, references and/or a bibliography is necessary.
 This is an academic essay.
 Any charts, tables, references and appendices are not counted towards the word count.

 You can find further guidance on referencing and recommended citation styles in the CIIM Competition Terms and Conditions.

 Your final entry should be between 2,700 - 3,300 words.
 Charts, tables, references, and appendices do not count towards the word count where used appropriately.

 Illustrations such as charts, tables, diagrams and equations may be included in your essay as long as they are relevant to the content of your essay.
 Having said that, you are encouraged to take extra care in their formatting of the same to ensure that the presentation quality is not compromised.

 English is not my first language, will this disadvantage me?

-No. The basic requirements for entrants is to articulate your arguments succinctly, convey your points clearly, and using plain language such as linking words to balance your argument.
+No. The basic requirements for entrants is to articulate your arguments succinctly, convey your points clearly, and use plain language such as linking words to balance your argument.

-Previous winners of the CIIM Research Essay Competition include individuals who are multilingual with English as their second or third language.
+Previous winners of the CIIM Research Essay Competition included individuals who were multilingual, with English as their second or third language.